aws-samples/non-profit-blockchain/ngo-lambda/README2.md

 1. Create the Fabric user
 2. Create the Lambda function
-3. Create a VPC endpoint to Secrets Manager
-4. Test the Lambda function
+3. Test the Lambda function

 This architecture diagram illustrates how the Lambda function you will build and deploy fits within the overall architecture.